A reimagined public space in the heart of Banff National Park — 200-Block

 Parks Canada, in collaboration with the Royal Architectural Institute of Canada (RAIC), launched the design competition in June 2025, beginning with a pre-qualification phase after which up to six respondents were invited to submit conceptual design proposals.

-On January 30th, Parks Canada launched a formal engagement period, where Canadians will be able to explore the six submitted conceptual designs and provide feedback on how the elements of each design align with the key themes heard in Phase I of engagement.
+On January 30th, Parks Canada launched a formal engagement period, where Canadians could explore the six submitted conceptual designs and provide feedback on how the elements of each design align with the key themes heard in Phase I of engagement.

 For further information from phase 1 of engagement, take a look at the What We Heard Summary from Phase I Engagement under “Phase 1” on the sidebar.